cspablocortez/cspablocortez.github.io/README.md

 (22:13) Each essay, unlike posts, will have its own style to suit its purpose.

 (22:20) I gotta turn the title of each post into a navigation.
 Or I just need a navigation anyway.

+***

+Sat Jul 20

+(17:16) Update to the entire site.
+Using a Bear-blog inspired UI at least as a base, implemented in Flexbox.